 - I. Each school principal is authorized to employ a substitute teacher when an instructional staff member is unable to perform assigned duties.
 The principal shall obtain substitute teachers from the approved list published by the Human Resource Department. - II.
-Applicants who seek employment as substitute teachers shall meet the following minimum qualifications and provide the appropriate materials as required by Human Resources: - A. Hold a high school diploma or equivalent; - B. Be at least eighteen (18) years of age; - C. Submit a complete set of fingerprints taken by a law enforcement agency or properly trained District personnel and the appropriate processing fee to obtain a records check by the Florida Department of Law Enforcement (FDLE) and the Federal Bureau of Investigation (FBI); - D. Evidence of a negative drug screening shall be received by the District prior to being eligible to substitute; and - E. Complete an initial orientation/training program and other training required by Florida Statutes. - III.
-The Human Resources Department shall approve applicants as substitute teachers provided their qualifications are found to be satisfactory.
-Applicants shall not be eligible for substitute teaching until approved. - IV.
-A retired member of a Florida state-administered retirement system may be employed as a substitute teacher as allowed by law.
+Applicants who seek employment as short-term substitute teachers with the third-party corporation whom the School Board has approved shall meet the requirements of the third-party corporation. - III.
+Applicants who seek employment as long-term substitute teachers with the School District shall meet the following minimum qualifications and provide the appropriate materials as required by Human Resources: - A. Hold a high school diploma or equivalent; - B. Be at least eighteen (18) years of age; - C. Submit a complete set of fingerprints taken by a law enforcement agency or properly trained School District personnel and the appropriate processing fee to obtain a records check by the Florida Department of Law Enforcement (FDLE) and the Federal Bureau of Investigation (FBI); - D. Evidence of a negative drug screening shall be received by the School District prior to being eligible to substitute; and - E. Complete an initial orientation/training program and other training required by Florida Statutes. - IV.
+The Department of Human Resources shall approve applicants as substitute teachers provided their qualifications are found to be satisfactory.
+Applicants shall not be eligible for substitute teaching until approved. - V. A retired member of a Florida state-administered retirement system may be employed as a substitute teacher as allowed by law.